-- In My Little Pony: Fiendship Is Magic #1, Sombra, aware that he will be defeated not long after taking complete control of the empire and releasing the umbrum forces, and that he cannot hope to defeat Celestia and Luna, uses his final days to curse the Crystal Ponies to a thousand years of suffering as repayment for his horrible life among them.
+- In My Little Pony: Fiendship Is Magic #1, Sombra, aware that he will be defeated by Celestia and Luna not long after taking complete control of the empire, uses his final days to curse the Crystal Ponies to a thousand years of suffering as repayment for his horrible life among them.

 - In The Sandman, The Corinthian is very careful not to kill Loki because of this trope, instead just choosing to mutilate him, noting that "the death curse of a god is an evil thing".